thejcannon/AdventOf-OneLineOf-Code2023/README.md

 I've also done my best attempt at code that is moderately performant (considering the constraints).
 That means trying to return-early when possible, not parsing strings if unnecessary, etc....

 No AI or cheating (such as writing the code and then using a tool to transform it) of any nature was used to make these.
+I also refuse to accept hints on the puzzles with "tricks" (which really seems like most of them, eh?).
+These things would ruin the value of this repo as an artistic showcase.

 For most of these, I just wrote the one-liner as-is, without debugging or tests.